Quicklinks

 2. The primary purpose of an intergroup is to support its affiliated FA meeting groups and chapters in the work of carrying the FA message of recovery.
 It is obliged to preserve and protect the Twelve Steps and Twelve Traditions of FA and to function in accordance with those principles.

-3. To qualify as an FA intergroup, the intergroup must meet the following requirements:
+3. An FA intergroup must meet the following requirements:

-1. The intergroup must be incorporated as a legal non-profit corporation under applicable state law.
+1. Be incorporated as a legal non-profit corporation under applicable state law.

-1. Requirements for election or appointment to office shall include a stated term of continuous abstinence in FA, and, in that term of abstinence, completion of one in-depth study of the Twelve Steps in sequence, using a method focused on food addiction and requiring abstinence throughout each Step, as well as ongoing involvement in the same type of Twelve-Step study during the term of office.
+1. Requirements for election or appointment to office, including a stated term of continuous abstinence in FA, and, in that term of abstinence, completion of one in-depth study of the Twelve Steps in sequence, using a method focused on food addiction and requiring abstinence throughout each Step, as well as ongoing involvement in the same type of Twelve-Step study during the term of office.

-4. All intergroup business must be conducted in accordance with these bylaws, to the extent applicable, and any applicable law.
+4. Conduct intergroup business in accordance with these bylaws, to the extent applicable, and any applicable law.

 Section 3.
 Chapters